 In an earlier post I mentioned a story about Paul’s 1st century church building efforts.
 Where he was persecuted, he generally founded churches; where he was treated respectfully – Athens – he founded no church.

 The 1994 film The Shadow starring Alec Baldwin was a box office flop, and scores a 35 on the website Rotten Tomatoes (it has made a fair amount of money since release as a cult film).
 There is a scene in it that is a powerful metaphor, however, and at times I have used it counseling patients.
 The metaphor involves the phurba, a deadly flying knife, which can only be controlled by a disciplined mind.
-Baldwin’s character fails to defeat it the phurba the first time he encounters it, and after he is wounded by it, he submits to years of training and study.
+Baldwin’s character fails to defeat the phurba the first time he encounters it, and after he is wounded by it, he enters into a program of years of training and study.

 In the climax of the film, however, the antagonist has gained control of the phurba, and directs it to kill The Shadow.
 As he is about to succumb, Baldwin’s character realizes what he must do to control the phurba: he must release it.

 As long as The Shadow fights, the phurba will fight back.
 When he lets go and stops fighting he controls both the phurba and the situation.